yenchunnnn/personal-website/content/event/example/index.md

 -   Research method: day reconstruction method, longitudinal research

-    -   Held 6 real-time or online group debriefing to recruit participants, with only 4.9% attrition rate at time 1.
+    -   Held six real-time or online group debriefings to recruit participants, with only a 4.9% attrition rate at time 1.

     - Used Qualtrics to collect data.

 -   Statistical model: multilevel structural equation modeling

-    -   Learned how to use <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i> to analyze in one month.
+    -   I learned how to use <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i> to analyze in one month.